 If classical music is ever going move beyond a reputation for stiff upper lips, it’s time to start to look carefully at the conventions that have formed around the concert ritual.

-Here are my picks for 10 things that should change about classical music.
-Feel free to contribute your own to the comments below.
+Here are my personal picks for none things that should change about classical music.
+Agree or disagree — share your opinions in comments below.

 Clapping between movements